10 Shear Loading in Beams

 \[ F^{\prime}=\frac{\Delta M}{I} Q \]

-Dividing both sides by Δx
+Dividing both sides by Δx results in

 \[ \frac{F^{\prime}}{\Delta x}=\frac{\Delta M Q}{\Delta x I} \]

-Similar to our derivation in the previous section, we may replace \(\frac{\Delta M}{\Delta x}=V\).
+Similar to the derivation in the previous section, we may replace \(\frac{\Delta M}{\Delta x}=V\).
 We may also replace \(\frac{F^{\prime}}{\Delta x}=q\).
+The result is

 \[ q=\frac{V Q}{I} \]

-This equation is very similar to the shear stress equation, but the thickness of the cross-section doesn’t appear here as shear flow is measured per unit length.
+This equation is similar to the shear stress equation, but the thickness of the cross-section doesn’t appear here because shear flow is measured per unit length.
 We will generally want to determine the shear flow at the seam where the individual pieces of the cross-section are joined together as this is where the fasteners must resist the horizontal shear force.

-\[ \boxed{q=\frac{V Q}{I}=\frac{F_{nail} r}{s}} \tag{10.3}\]
+\[ \boxed{q=\frac{V Q}{I}=\frac{F_{nail} r}{s}}\text{ ,} \tag{10.3}\]

 q = Shear flow at a line on the cross-section [N/m, lb/in.]